 Radar and communication systems

-The SSVs will integrate a navigation radar, a surface and air search radar, and an electro-optical fire control system for main gun system.
+The SSVs will integrate a navigation radar, surface and air search radar, and electro-optical fire control system for the main gun system.
 EID received a contract from DSME and PT PAL to provide integrated communications systems for two SSVs, in June 2015.

-The strategic sealift vessels will be powered by a combined diesel and diesel (CODAD) propulsion system integrating two MAN 9L28/32A medium-speed engines.
+The SSVs will be powered by a combined diesel and diesel (CODAD) propulsion system integrating two MAN 9L28/32A medium-speed engines.
 Each engine, driving a controllable pitch propeller, will develop a maximum power output of 2,920kW.

-The ship will have a maximum speed of 16k and a range of 9,360nmi, and can continuously operate at sea for 30 days.
+The ship will have a maximum speed of 16k and a range of 9,360nmi.
+It can continuously operate at sea for 30 days.